brxken128/dexios/README.md

 Or you can download a pre-compiled binary from
 [the releases page](https://github.com/brxken128/dexios/releases)!

-This repo also contains the Dexios-Core library - it's used by Dexios itself for managing headers and cryptographic functions.
+This repo also contains the Dexios-Core and Dexios-Domain libraries
+- they're used by Dexios itself for managing headers and cryptographic functions.
 This allows us to keep them isolated, and ensure that security-critical pieces of code remain maintainable.

-You may view more information about [Dexios](dexios/README.md) and [Dexios-Core](dexios-core/README.md) in their respective folders.
+You may view more information about [Dexios](dexios/README.md), [Dexios-Core](dexios-core/README.md) and [Dexios-Domain](dexios-domain/README.md) in their respective folders.
 You can also [view the documentation](https://brxken128.github.io/dexios/) for the technical info!